jenydu/cnvds/README.md

 tables are obtained from the following publications and/or packages:

 - `grch37.rda` and `grch38.rda` are obtained from the `annotables`
   package.
-The source files are published by Ensembl.
+The source files are published by Ensembl (Cunningham, F. et al. (2022)).
 - `pHaplo_pTriplo_data.rda` is obtained from Collins, R. L. et al. (2022).
 - `pLI_data.rda` is obtained from Karczewski, K. J. et al. (2020).